Generate forward and backward flowlines and hotspot tracks

 lon lat tstart [tstop] angle [ khat a b c d e f g df ]

-- Scale opening angles by fact on output [0.5].
-Typically used to get half-rates needed for flowlines.
+Scale opening angles by factor on output [0.5].
+Typically used to get half-spreading rates needed to compute flowlines.

-- When -L is set, the tracks are normally written to stdout as a multisegment file.
+When -L is set, the tracks are normally written to standard output as a multisegment file.
 Specify a filestem to have each track written to filestem.#, where # is the track number.
 The track number is also copied to the 4th output column.

 - -e[~]“pattern” | -e[~]/regexp/[i] (more …)